ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 unpriviliged Linux Container (LXC).
 The installer builds from sources, so it may take a little longer than other Proxmox projects or Docker instances that you have used.
 For my N100 mini-PC setup with 32GB of RAM, it took around 20 minutes.

-### Tailscale

-[Tailscale](https://tailscale.com) is a personal VPN that implements the WireGuard protocol.
-The folks that built Tailscale deserve a few beers for implementing something that "just works".
-With Tailscale installed on a server, workstation, phone, router, or NAS, you can access protected assets when you're away from your local network without exposing them to the open Internet.

-This is exactly what I want for my password server.
-I don't want it facing down Internet randos on a daily basis.
-It needs to just sit there and run on my local network.
-When I need to sync with it, I will start the Tailscale client on my phone or laptop to connect to my home services.
-Otherwise, they remain out of reach to casual visitors and hackers.

 ## Get On With It, Already